Korkman/macemu-appimage-builder/README.md

 # macemu-appimage-builder
-Builds the popular classic Macintosh emulators BasiliskII and SheepShaver from source faciliating Docker and creates AppImages of them to run easily on many Linux desktops.
+Builds the popular classic Macintosh emulators BasiliskII and SheepShaver from source for 64-bit x86 Linux and creates AppImages which run instantly on many Linux desktops.

 Download the [latest build](https://github.com/Korkman/macemu-appimage-builder/releases/latest)